BaseInfinity/cerebro/README.md

 # Cerebro

-Simple CLI that allows you to search youtube video content given a search term and generates an exact Youtube URL with timestamp in the Youtube video wherever those terms are mentioned
+AI Powered (WhisperAI) - Simple CLI that allows you to search youtube video content given a search term and generates an exact Youtube URL with timestamp in the Youtube video wherever those terms are mentioned

 ## Installation